The Villain (2018 film): Plot

-The Villain revolves around Ramu, who is searching for someone where his mother's chain gets stolen by a chain-snatcher, who drops it somewhere during the chase.
-He meets a social activist Seetha, who is saved by Ramu when unknown goons arrive to kill her and finds his chain, but Seetha reveals it is her chain.
-When Ramu ask Seetha about the chain, she reveals about Kaizer-Ram, who is a crime boss in Dubai and she meets him in a drama, when he was travelling to Sri Lanka.
-Kaizer-Ram falls in love with Seetha and meet at a temple where he reveals that Kaizer and Ram are different persons and Kaizer is actually his best friend.
+The Villain revolves around Ramu, who is searching for someone whose mother's chain gets stolen by a chain-snatcher, who drops it somewhere during the chase.
+He meets a social activist, Seetha, who is saved by Ramu when unknown goons arrive to kill her and find his chain, but Seetha reveals it is her chain.
+When Ramu asks Seetha about the chain, she reveals Kaizer-Ram, who is a crime boss in Dubai and she met him in a drama, when he was travelling to Sri Lanka.
+Kaizer-Ram falls in love with Seetha and they meet at a temple, where he reveals that Kaizer and Ram are different people and that Kaizer is actually his best friend.

-Later, Unknown assassins arrive to kill Ram, where one of them reveals that Kaizer intends to kill Ram to make the Police department believe that Kaizer-Ram is dead.
+Later, unknown assassins arrive to kill Ram, and one of them reveals that Kaizer intends to kill Ram to make the Police department believe that Kaizer-Ram is dead.
 Seetha reveals that though she has fallen for Ram, she reveals herself as ACP Brahmavar's daughter, who wants to capture Ram to restore Brahmavar's honour.
-Dejected and betrayed, Ram surrenders to the police and later escapes and ask Seetha to arrive at a highway where he is caught by Kaizer and leave in a car.
-Ram throws the chain and pendrive before getting into the car.
+Dejected and betrayed, Ram surrenders to the police and later escapes and asks Seetha to arrive at a highway where he is caught by Kaizer and leaves in a car.
+Ram throws the chain and the pendrive before getting into the car.
 The car explodes killing Ram and Kaizer.
-In the present, Ramu is taken to meet Kaizer where he reveals to Ramu that Ram escaped from the explosion and has now known as Raavana in UK's crime syndicate.
+In the present, Ramu is taken to meet Kaizer where he reveals to Ramu that Ram escaped from the explosion and is now known as Raavana in UK's crime syndicate.